 First and foremost, triggered emails can be used to drive conversions.
 The most common use case for this type of triggered email is cart abandonment: when someone adds a product to her cart but leaves the site before purchasing, an email is triggered to encourage her to return to complete the purchase.

 But there are other actions that can trigger emails to drive conversion that may be less obvious.
-One such example is a search abandonment campaign — which triggers an email when a visitor abandons a session after conducting a search on a site.
-This is important because searchers are looking for something specific, and leaving the site can indicate that they did not find it.
-Sending an email with relevant recommendations could bring her back to continue her search.
+One such example is a browse abandonment campaign — which triggers an email when a visitor abandons a session after browsing the site.
+This can be relevant because a shopper can indicate from her behavior that she is particularly interested in a specific product or two, but she may leave the site before committing to a purchase.
+Sending an email with relevant recommendations could bring her back to continue her research.

 2. Driving Task Completion